 This page is dedicated to facts about Greece!
 So if you’ve ever wondered things like “Why isn’t Friday the 13th Unluck in Greece”?
-Or “why were most people in ancient Greece were called idiots”, then you’ve landed in the right place.
+Or “why were most people in ancient Greece called idiots”, then you’ve landed in the right place.

 Greece Gets 3,000 Hours of Sunshine a Year